 Price & Parameters

 Off the shelf, Kinsta have the cheapest enterprise-level WordPress hosting on this list.
-They have two options available:
+They have four options available:

 You also get automatic scalability, multi-regional deployment, and what they call state of the art security (sites are monitored every minute for uptime, DDoS attacks and malicious code).
 On top of that, you can test plugins, themes, and other code with one-click staging environments.